 Bibliography & essential resources

-Google provides a large number of resources for the preparation of this certification, in the form of courses, official guide book, documentation and mock exams.
-These resources are highly recommended, and in some cases, I would say essential.
+Google provides many resources for preparing this certification in the form of courses, an official guidebook, documentation and mock exams.
+These resources are highly recommended and, in some cases, I would say essential.

-The Certification Preparation Course, contained in the Data Engineering Specialized Program, includes an extra exam, lots of additional tips and materials and labs – using the external Qwik Labs tool.
+The Data Engineering Specialized Program contains the Certification Preparation Course includes an extra exam, lots of additional tips, materials, and labs – using the external Qwik Labs tool.

 - GCP Certification Guide

 - Readiness course – highly recommended, includes an additional practice test.